England: Coastal Exmoor – 4 nights

 This is Lorna Doone country – the heroine of R D Blackmore’s Exmoor-set melodrama – so prepare the hankies.
 You can visit the church she married in, as well as other places connected with her tale, and much of the second half of the walk uses the Coleridge Way (named for the English Romantic poet who made his second home in this area).

-Walked by On Foot staff: Simon, Andy and Debbie
+Walked by On Foot staff: Simon, Andy, Debbie, Emma (and her mum), Aaron